-As an active meditator, after some point of time, you start experiencing increased sensitivity to your emotions and negative thoughts.
+As an active meditator, after some point in time, you start experiencing increased sensitivity to your emotions and negative thoughts.
 Some of these emotions are so strong, that they torment you time and again.
 When I was going through this phase, I became so sensitive that it used to bring tears into my eyes.

-This is perfectly normal, and happens during one of the stages of meditation.
+This is perfectly normal and happens during one of the stages of meditation.
 It’s a sign that you are doing it right.

 By the end of this post, you will understand this superpower very well.
 But let’s go step by step and first understand the types of sensitivities we experience while meditating.

-When we meditate regularly, we become more aware of ourselves and our surroundings, and as a result our sense perception capability changes significantly.
+When we meditate regularly, we become more aware of ourselves and our surroundings, and as a result, our sense perception capability changes significantly.